Showing posts with label indian army. Show all posts

 To him it was obvious that Patton’s Third Army could not have pivoted in the Ardennes in face of Hitler’s last gamble, without the general not positioning himself at muddy forest crossroads.

-By no means was he intended for that command.
+By no means was the CC intended for command of Chinar Corps.
 The army had twice earlier sought his services in the North East.

 A product of his generation, he had earned his spurs battling Naga hostiles in the late fifties in Nagaland.